How Collection Agencies Find You

 Here are the primary resources a collection agency uses to find people.

-The original creditor provides the collection agency with the information on your credit application.
-If you've moved, someone listed on the application (employer, bank, credit references, or nearest living relative) might know where you are.
+If you've moved, someone listed on the application (your employer, bank, credit references, or nearest living relative) might know where you are.

-Relatives, Friends, Employers, and Neighbors
+2. Contacting Family Members, Friends, Employers, and Neighbors

 Phone directories, printed or online, are good sources of names, addresses, and phone numbers.
 If a collection agency has your phone number, it might be able to find your address using a reverse directory.
-A reverse directory lists telephone numbers in numeric order, rather than by name.
+A reverse directory lists telephone numbers in numeric order rather than by name.

 The agency might check the post office for a forwarding address.
 Also, major credit bureaus with their own collection agencies receive change-of-address information for each month from the U.S. Postal Service.

-Some privacy rights advocates suggest that to prevent collectors from using your change of address information to find your current address, you choose the "temporary" address change when you fill out a change of address request.
+Some privacy rights advocates suggest that to prevent collectors from using your change of address information to find your current address, you should choose the "temporary" address change when you fill out a change of address request.
 That will forward mail for six months, and you can extend it for up to a year, but it won't show up as a permanent change of address in postal records.

-State Motor Vehicle Department
+6. Accessing State Motor Vehicle Department Data

-Voter Registration Records
+7. Review of Voter Registration Records

-Some collection agents check voter registration records in the county of your last residence.
-The registrar will have your new address if you've reregistered in the same county.
 If you've moved out of the county and reregistered, your new county would have forwarded cancellation information to your old county, and the registrar could make that information available.

 Although this process is difficult, an agency collector might be able to find you through the electric or phone company, especially if you are still in the same service area.
 Even if you move farther, the company might have your new address as a place to send your final bill.

-If a collection agency is associated with a credit reporting agency, the collection agency will have access to all kinds of information, like your address, phone number, employer, and credit history.
-Even if it isn't part of a credit bureau, for a small fee the collector can place your name on a credit bureau locate list.
-If you apply for credit—even if you've moved hundreds or thousands of miles from where you previously lived—your name could be forwarded to the collection agency.
+Even if it isn't part of a credit bureau, for a small fee, the collector can place your name on a credit bureau locate list.
+If you apply for credit (even if you've moved hundreds or thousands of miles from where you previously lived), your name could be forwarded to the collection agency.

 Data aggregators gather and sell information on millions of people from public records, surveys, purchase data, and demographic data.
 Much of this information is now available online.